sveltejs/svelte/site/content/docs/02-template-syntax.md

 </div>
 ```

-**Note**: Since this is an extra div, beware that your CSS structure might accidentally target this.
+**Note**: Since this is an extra `<div>`, beware that your CSS structure might accidentally target this.
 Be mindful of this added wrapper element when using this feature.
-Also note that not all browsers support `display: contents`: https://caniuse.com/css-display-contents

 ---